geudde/attic-chest/pages/04.season-3/22.meeting-43/06.alamon/docs.md

 &emsp;There was a little Man
 &emsp;(’Twas so the story ran)
-Who the wonder rais’d of many fold that knew it
+Who the wonder rais’d of many fold that knew it;
 &emsp;For he house had none at all
 &emsp;But a dwelling very small.
 It was nothing but a vinegar cruet.